nhumrich/toggle-meister/readme.md

 The rollout increases every hour.
 In other words, this is the percentage you will get during each hour in a 24 hour period.
 The user is able to set any number of "days", when doing a rollout.
 So this distribution is just stretched to the appropriate number of hours.
-In other words, if you pick 14 days, there will simply be 14 hours inbetween every rollout increment.
+In other words, if you pick 14 days, there will simply be 14 hours in between every rollout increment.
 You will be on 1% for the first 14 hours.
 The users are randomly selected based on `enrollment_id` passed in as a query string.
 If you do not provide the enrollment_id, then it is "off".
 (The enrollment_id is saved, so once one user has it on, its always on)

 * Can I "override" a toggle?

 At Canopy, we use toggle overrides heavily for developing.
 We do this via client side logic however, and this service doesn't actually support any type of authentication/overrides.
-In other words, its not global.
+In other words, it's not global.

 ## Running

-The easiest way to run is run
+The easiest way to run toggle meister is with docker-compose:

 ```
 docker-compose up